hyung-hwan/hak/README.md

-# HCL - Hybrid Command Language
+# HAK - Command Language

 ## Language Syntax

-A HCL program is composed of expressions.
+A HAK program is composed of expressions.

 ## Keywords
 - nil